Terms and Conditions for People Hiring Our Bikes

 • Riders must be considerate of the countryside and other users of the byways and unclassified county roads.
 We do not want one of our group to cause injury to a walker, cyclist, horse rider or damage and/or injury to another vehicle user.

 Trail Rides Wales ask the client(s) to undertake:• To arrive at the meeting place at 9.30am or other specified time.
 If you are later than half an hour and we have not received a phone call or message, the group may start without you.
 You will need to phone or send a text to ask an instructor to come back and fetch you.
-Our numbers are 07891 036527 and 07786 922655 and are given on the directions sheets.
+Our number is 07849 760722 and is given on the directions sheet.
 Please do not ring the landline, as we may have left if it is after 8am.

 • Not to say you are experienced unless you are!
 Road riding is irrelevant.
 Experience needs to be trail riding, trials, enduro or motocross competition or school, and must include familiarity with riding in a standing position.